lggaray/CMV-Classifier/README.md

 - **Attack keywords.** We also curated a list of attack keywords and phrases and looked for them in the child.

-- **Contrast rule.** We spot a frequent support structure in the children, so we created a rule to detect all the strings that followed a support keyword + optional string + contrast discourse marker pattern (e.g., “i agree with your points but…”).
+- **Contrast rule.** We spotted a frequent support structure in the children, so we created a rule to detect all the strings that followed a support keyword + optional string + contrast discourse marker pattern (e.g., “i agree with your points but…”).

 - **N-gram overlap.** Following the intuition that comments in a support relation are more similar to each other, we computed document similarity via n-gram overlap.
 We searched for the overlapping of 1-grams, 2-grams and 3-grams between parent and child.